michelacameletti/risultati_modello_inla/README.md

 ## List of small suggestions:

 - Line 11: It would be stronger to mention the result of the study here.
 Fine or coarse?
-Can be used as a motivation why the focus on PM10 in stead of PM2.5. **Chiesto a Giorgio**
+Can be used as a motivation why the focus on PM10 in stead of PM2.5.

+**Chiesto a Giorgio**

-- Line 76: this is not a start of a new paragraph **Corretto, credo da Sara**
+- Line 76: this is not a start of a new paragraph

-We have modified this.
+**We have modified the sentence position.**

-- Lin 97-98: could you move the code availability to the methodology section?
+- Lin 97-98: could you move the code availability to the methodology section? **As explained above, the code availability now belons to the "Software" section in "Materials and Methods".

-- Line 128: in stead of with positive trend write "with concentrations decreasing towards the north"?

-Thanks for the suggestion, we have included this in the paper.
+- Line 128: in stead of with positive trend write "with concentrations decreasing towards the north"? **Thanks for the suggestion, we have included this in the paper.**

 - Line 129: does the gradient have an health impact? 😉 **Chiesto a Giorgio**

 - Line 134: Is ISPRA the institute?
 It is a bit confusing with JRC being in Ispra (town).
-If the acronym is ISPRA is the real one please use it.

-Yes ISPRA is the acronym for the institute, so we have left it in the paper.
+If the acronym is ISPRA is the real one please use it. **Yes ISPRA is the acronym for the Italian Institute for Environmental Protection and Research (Rome), so we have left it in the paper.**

 - Line 139: Does the mentioned criteria mean that you use a different set of observations for each month in the mapping procedure?
 Or did you remove the annual time series for every station with a missing month?
 The monthly time step in the training procedure is not introduced yet at this point (except the abstract).
 Can you phrase the sentence a bit more concise?
 You talk about observations per month, but the daily means are composed of averaged hourly or half-hourly values.
 Better to talk about "valid daily mean concentrations" or so (see line 142)?